Erick-ViBe/recipe-app-api/README.md

 # Recipe Book API
-Recipe Book API with user authentication, uploading images, filtering and searching objects using Test Driven Development Project Setup with Docker and Docker Compose, automatically unit test and linting with Travis-CI.
+Recipe Book API with user authentication, uploading images, filtering and searching objects using Test Driven Development.\
+Project Setup with Docker and Docker Compose, automatically unit test and linting with Travis-CI.

 > Python-DjangoRestFramework-Docker-TravisCI